termux/termux-app/README.md

 ***

-**@termux is looking for Termux Application maintainers for implementing new features, fixing bugs and reviewing pull requests since current one (@fornwall) is inactive.**
+**@termux is looking for Termux Application maintainers for implementing new features, fixing bugs and reviewing pull requests since the current one (@fornwall) is inactive.**

 Issue https://github.com/termux/termux-app/issues/1072 needs extra attention.